daniloster/ng-react-integration/README.md

 });
 ```
 ### React compoennts
-For componenst in reactjs that mangage url, it is very important (we just cover react-router) that we need to
+For react components with links <Link /> (it is very important, we just cover react-router), they must have
-manage the <Link> components in react, they must have a dynamic baseUrl like the following code.
+a dynamic baseUrl like the following code.
+Doing so, the ng-reactify module is able to manage the route changes.

-Look the method render inside a component.
+Look the method render inside the component below.
 ```
 import React, {
     Component